44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: west side of US-191 about 5 miles north of Moab | Duration: 1 hour | Cost: FREE

 The Moab Sand Hill is a free attraction where children can run freely up and down a 100-foot tall, 100-foot wide sand dune.
-It's not particularly scenic or anything, but it's a quick stop that just about all children will appreciate.
+It's not overly scenic, but it's a quick stop that just children usually greatly appreciate.
+It is located on the west side of US-191 just north of the entrance road to Arches National Park.

 |